MCKnaus/causalML-teaching/README.md

 ## Comments

 Like the whole literature the content is a moving target.
 Please let me know if you spot any errors, disagreements, but also if you found the material useful.
+To this end, [open an issue](https://github.com/MCKnaus/causalML-teaching/issues) or [write me a mail](mailto:michael.knaus@uni-tuebingen.de)

 The slides include links to a variety of compiled html R notebooks.
 Their Rmd files are provided in [this repository](https://github.com/MCKnaus/causalML-teaching/tree/main/Notebooks) if you are iterested in running and extending them yourself.
 A full list of available notebooks is provided on [my homepage](https://mcknaus.github.io/menu/teaching.html).